OmarAbdelhamed/glasses-detection-project/README.md

 - Lightweight and real-time; no training required.
 - May not be accurate in very low lighting or side angles.
 - Can be enhanced using deep learning or MediaPipe in future.

-## 📄 License

-This project is under the MIT License.